Online Backup with Backup Tool

 Why to back up to offsite server?

-Setting up an online backup with the Active Backup Expert software is as simple as
+Setting up an online backup with the Backup Tool software is as simple as

 backing up to a local device with one additional step - entering your FTP server info into